CONSTIPATION SEARCH STRATEGY AND RESULTS

 - Miles, C.L., Fellowes, D., Goodman, M.L., & Wilkinson, S.S.M.
 (2009).
 Laxatives for the management of constipation in palliative care patients.
 Cochrane Database of Systematic Reviews, 2009(1). doi:10.1002/14651858.CD003448.pub2

-67 titles were selected from a review of the abstracts for a full article review.
+146 titles were selected for full article review.

 52 final studies were included after the removal of duplicates and studies that did not meet inclusion criteria and the addition of manuscripts retrieved in other topics meeting constipation-related criteria.